-- 1. maintaining an appropriate noise level - 2. remaining seated - 3. refraining from touching any other student - 4. respecting that school rules and the District Code of Conduct is enforced on the bus - E. Engage in appropriate conduct that does not interfere or disrupt the educational process in the school or a school function. - F. Engage in conduct that is violent.
-Examples of violent conduct include: - 1. committing an act of violence (such as hitting, punching, and scratching) upon a student, teacher, administrator, or other school employee or attempting to do. - 2. possessing a weapon.
-Unless a student is authorized to do so by the Superintendent, law enforcement officials are the only persons authorized to have a weapon in their possession while on school property or at a school function. - 3. displaying what appears to be a weapon; - 4. threatening to use any weapon; - 5. intentionally damaging or destroying the personal property of a teacher, other student, administrator, other district employee or any person lawfully on school property, or at that person's home or other property or in a public place, including graffiti or arson; - 6. intentionally damaging or destroying school district property.

-G. Engage in any conduct that endangers the safety, morals, health or welfare of others.
-Examples of such conduct includes:

-- 1. lying to school personnel; - 2. stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function; - 3. defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them;
+- 1. maintaining an appropriate noise level - 2. remaining seated - 3. refraining from touching any other student - 4.
+Wear masks if a mandatory mask policy is activated - 5. respecting that school rules and the District Code of Conduct is enforced on the bus - E. Engage in appropriate conduct that does not interfere or disrupt the educational process in the school or a school function. - F. Students should not engage in conduct that is violent.
+Examples of violent conduct include: - 1. committing an act of violence (such as hitting, punching, and scratching) upon a student, teacher, administrator, or other school employee or attempting to do so. - 2. possessing a weapon.
+Unless a student is authorized to do so by the Superintendent, law enforcement officials are the only persons authorized to have a weapon in their possession while on school property or at a school function. - 3. displaying what appears to be a weapon; - 4. threatening to use any weapon; - 5. intentionally damaging or destroying the personal property of a teacher, other student, administrator, other district employee or any person lawfully on school property, or at that person's home or other property or in a public place, including graffiti or arson; - 6. intentionally damaging or destroying school district property. - G. Students should not engage in any conduct that endangers the safety, morals, health or welfare of others.
+Examples of such conduct includes: - 1. lying to school personnel; - 2. stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function;